microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-unfollow.md

 ## Response

 * If the request is successful, this method returns a `204` status code with no content.
-* If an error occurred while unfollowing any of the specified sites, this method returns a `207` status code and the response body contain an array of entries containing [error](/graph/errors) objects and siteIds indicating which sites unable to be unfollowed.
+* If an error occurred while unfollowing any of the specified sites, this method returns a `207` status code and the response body contains an array of entries that contain [error](/graph/errors) objects and site IDs that indicate which sites were not unfollowed.

 ## Example